lurgh/infinitive-jkp717/README.md

 In particular we still need to look into the following:
   * Not sure whether heating mode is reflected correctly in the UI or API.
 Original work supported Heat Pump but we are now testing it on a system with AC and a gas heater.
+Should have plenty of data in a few months.
-  * Not sure how the updated UI will display the name of the one zone on a one-zone system - perhaps the zone name should be suppressed in that case.
+  * Not sure how the updated UI will display the name of the one zone on a one-zone system - perhaps the zone name should be suppressed in that case if it is not commonly set up in a non-zone controller.
+  * For bonus points, trying to figure out how Dehumidify mode is represented so we can reflect it in th UI/API
   * Will be adding reporting of automated zone damper status - mostly for fun I suppose
   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the acutal zone configs are hiding in there somewhere
   * Rebase to Will1604 fork or pick up backend comms changes and API enhancements
   * more updates to README
-  * Need to develop or adapt a Home Assistant custom component for multi-zone use.
-The existing hass-infinitive componentfrom @mww012 works but only shows the 1st zone.
-Looking for ideas on this since the HA climate platform only supports one zone.
+  * Working on a Home Assistant custom component for multi-zone use and which leverages the ws API used by the UI for faster (push) updates and less load on the serial bus.
+The existing hass-infinitive component from @mww012 works but only shows the 1st zone - I currently have a hacked-up version that supports multiple zones via inefficient polling.

 This README has been updated with some info about this fork but more needs to be written.